-The advantage to using this form of contraception is that if you decide that you want to get pregnant, you just need to go to your doctor and they’ll remove it.
+The implant is simply removed.
+The advantage of using this contraceptive method is that, at any time you decide that you want to get pregnant, you only have to ask your doctor to withdraw it.

-Your natural fertility will be restored within a very short period of time.
-In just a month, or perhaps at the latest three months, your ovulation cycle will have returned completely to normal.
+Fertility is restored in a very short time.
+In just one month, at most three months, the ovulatory cycles will be completely normal.

 About the progesterone implant